Peyos/wake-on-lan-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/power-off.svg" card_color="#40DBB0" width="50" height="50" style="vertical-align:bottom"/> Wake On Lan
-Sends a magic package to the configured device
+Sends a Magic Packet  to the configured device

 ## About
-This skill sends a magic package to one of the configured devices to boot iwake it up from hibernation. wakeonlan has to be active in the recieving device.
+This skill sends a Magic Packet to one of the configured devices to boot it up from hibernation.
+Wake on Lan has to be active in the receiving device.

 ## Examples
 * "Boot my computer"